Robust Inference for Convex Pairwise Difference Estimators: Introduction

-The main results of this paper are obtained by combining three ideas: \begin{enumerate} \item \textit{Small Bandwidth Asymptotics}.
-Utilizing the framework introduced by \cite*{Cattaneo-Crump-Jansson_2014a_ET}, we establish a more robust Gaussian distributional approximation for the pairwise difference estimator that allows for higher levels of localization by remaining valid even when the condition $nh_n^d \to \infty$ is violated.
-This generalized distributional approximation shows that, while the localization restriction $nh_n^d \to \infty$ is necessary for establishing asymptotic linearity, a Gaussian approximation can hold under the substantially weaker condition $n^2h_n^d\to\infty$, albeit with a convergence rate and large sample variance that depends explicitly on the level of localization used.
+The main results of this paper generalize \eqref{eq: Bandwidth Conditions}-\eqref{eq: Asymptotic Linearity - Bootstrap} by combining three ideas: \begin{enumerate} \item \textit{Small Bandwidth Asymptotics}.
+Utilizing the framework introduced by \cite*{Cattaneo-Crump-Jansson_2014a_ET}, we obtain a Gaussian distributional approximation for the pairwise difference estimator without imposing the condition $nh_n^d \to \infty$, thereby allowing for higher levels of localization.
+This generalized distributional approximation shows in particular that, while the localization restriction $nh_n^d \to \infty$ is necessary for establishing asymptotic linearity, a valid Gaussian approximation can be obtained under the substantially weaker condition $n^2h_n^d\to\infty$, albeit with a convergence rate (and approximate variance) that depends explicitly on the level of localization used.

 \item \textit{Debiasing}.
-Following \cite{Honore-Powell_2005_Festschrift} we debias the pairwise difference estimator using the method of \textit{generalized jackknifing} introduced by \cite{Schucany-Sommers_1977_JASA}.
-Doing so allows for (larger) bandwidths that violate the bias condition $nh_n^4 \to \infty$.
-This debiasing approach retains the convexity of the objective function, which is attractive for both theoretical (weaker regularity conditions) and practical (faster computation) reasons.
-The debiasing procedure combines linearly a collection of convex pairwise difference estimators constructed using different levels of localization.
-The resulting ensembling-based pairwise difference estimator admits a small bandwidth Gaussian approximation with an associated bias condition of the form $nh_n^{2L} \to 0$, where $L \geq 2$ denotes the order of a certain (equivalent) kernel induced by the debiasing procedure.
+Following \cite{Honore-Powell_2005_Festschrift}, we debias the pairwise difference estimator using the method of \textit{generalized jackknifing} introduced by \cite{Schucany-Sommers_1977_JASA}.
+Doing so allows for (larger) bandwidths that violate the bias condition $nh_n^4 \to 0$.
+The same goal could be achieved by replacing the (second-order) kernel $K$ with a higher-order kernel, but a higher-order kernel annihilates the convexity of the objective function because higher-order kernels take negative values.
+In contrast, generalized jackknifing retains the convexity of objective functions, which in turn is attractive for both theoretical (weaker regularity conditions) and practical (faster computation) reasons.